jezzsantos/queryany/samples/ri/README.md

 ## Domain

-The domain layer contains  **Domain Entities and Value Types and Aggregates:** Your smart, fully encapsulated, pure OO, 'domain classes' that have all your domain rules, logic, validation, etc encapsulated within them.
+The domain layer contains  **Domain Entities and Value Objects and Aggregates:** Your smart, fully encapsulated, pure OO, 'domain classes' that have all your domain rules, logic, validation, etc encapsulated within them.

 They aggregate other entities and are self-contained.